lyjacky11/check-IG-follows/README.md

 3. Clean up the log file by deleting all the lines that do not start with `userscript.html`.

 4. Once all the lines start with `userscript.html`, start deleting the content until you reach the information you want to keep.

+## Format & Parse JSON

+1. Use an online [JSON Formatter](https://jsonformatter.curiousconcept.com/) to format the single line JSONs into a readable format.

+2. Save the separate JSON data into individual JSON files.